WMP student officer programme – the new way to become a police officer

 Like what you hear?
 There’s more…

-All of this comes with a salary of £21,000 for those joining our degree programme, or £22,000 if you already have a degree and are joining our graduate programme.
-The degree or postgraduate diploma is totally funded.
+All of this comes with a salary of £21,525 for those joining our degree programme, or £22, 550 if you already have a degree and are joining as a graduate.
+The degree or graduate diploma is totally funded.
 Plus there’s loads of benefits, staff associations, social clubs and the pension to consider.

 Policing the West Midlands is diverse and fast-paced.
 We’re the second biggest force in the country and we cover the UK’s second city, as well as other busy towns, cities and villages.
 Careers with us are varied and demanding – but exciting too.
 From major incidents to community policing, every day is different and with events like Coventry City of Culture 2021 and Birmingham hosting the Commonwealth Games 2022 to look prepare for, a career with WMP has lots to offer.